I worked from home last year – what can I claim?

 Diary for a representative four-week period to show your usual pattern of working at home

-Can I claim occupancy expenses such as rent, mortgage interest, rates and house insurance?
+One last FAQ Can I claim occupancy expenses such as rent, mortgage interest, rates and house insurance?